martinosorb/audio-spaa/README.md

 # Audio-SPAA

-Code for a network trained on the Heidelberg spiking spoken digits database.
+Code for training a network on the Heidelberg spoken digits spiking database, and attacking the data with a sparse adversarial attack that fools the network.

 ## Code sources
 The majority of the training code, with modifications, is by Manu Srinath Halvagal (https://zenkelab.org/team/)